-The object property a:parentOf can be used to represent the parenthood relationship between individuals.
-It can be used in axioms such as the following one:
+Example: The object property a:parentOf can be used to represent the parenthood relations following one: hip between individuals.
+It can be used in axioms such as the ObjectPropertyAssertion( a:parentOf a:Peter a:Chris ) Peter is a parent of Chris.

-ObjectPropertyAssertion(a:parentOf a:Peter a:Chris)

-Peter is a parent of Chris.